We all know the importance of being part of your readers’ daily routines, but how exactly can you develop such a habit-forming product?

 To target these readers who are looking for something to read during their commute from work or while relaxing at home, Ouest-France created L’édition du Soir, published each weeknight at 6 PM.
 The edition is also optimised for the interests of readers during this time period, so there are more games and puzzles.
 By offering readers a new edition with what they wanted in the evening, L’édition du Soir has been able to become an important part of their readers’ routines.
 To increase the habit forming strength of your ePaper, it may be worthwhile to take a deeper look at your audience to find any needs that your current editions are not addressing.

-(L’édition du Soir is one of the case studies in Twipe’s upcoming research report “Reinventing digital-only editions: analysis of success factors” — sign up to be notified when it will be released later this year.)
+(L’édition du Soir is one of the case studies in Twipe’s research report “Reinventing digital-only editions” — download the report here)

 Calendar apps: the next platform to be on?

 An external trigger can also help create habit-forming products.
 Some publishers have attempted to activate such loyalty in readers through editorial newsletters or push notifications.
 But with so many publishers going this route, it can be difficult to stand out.
 That’s why some publishers have turned to calendar apps–a novel way to trigger your readers.
 The New York Times has taken this approach, with calendar integrations both alerting readers when new content is published as well as being more topical.
 Their calendar integration that alerts readers when there will be a new space-related event has over 80,000 subscribers.

 Calendars are interesting to explore not only because they offer a new channel for reaching readers, but also because the content we place there lives in an inherent context.
 We can place dozens of events well off into the future, and the calendar will do the hard work of introducing this to you in the right moment, in the context of time and everything else going on in your day. – Ben Koski, Director of Interactive News at The New York Times